Metadata sections, COMDAT and SHF_LINK_ORDER

 # Absolute relocation types have different treatment in SHF_ALLOC and non-SHF_ALLOC sections.

 For SHF_ALLOC sections, PC-relative relocations are recommended.
-If absolute relocations (with the width equaling the word size) are used, R_*_RELATIVE dynamic relocations will be produced and the section needs to be writable.
+Using absolute relocations (with width equal to the word size) generates R_*_RELATIVE dynamic relocations, requiring the section to be writable:

 1